-She is a whisker shorter than “Noosa” but quite a different boat.
-33% wider with taller sides and much more volume inside.
-The max motor size is also 3x higher than Noosa, at 15hp, although 6-10hp is the ideal size motor for this boat.
+made from plywood that you can carry on top of your car.
+A whisker shorter than “Noosa” but a different boat.
+33% wider with taller sides and more volume inside.
+Max motor size is 15hp, although 6-10hp is ideal.
+CNC files are available.

 The plans include the following PDF multi-page documents and can be purchased and downloaded from your computer, phone or tablet.
 This is a secure website.